The Flywheel and the Seeds

 The flywheel

-CommsOS operates as a flywheel with three stages.
+The flywheel has three stages.
 Each stage performs a specific function in transforming a raw idea into a coherent message.

 Stage 1 — Idea

 The input is a raw concept.
 It carries intent but has not been shaped for any audience, channel, or format.
-The idea could be a fundraising ask, a policy position, a program announcement, a response to a media inquiry, or an internal update.
 At this stage, the idea exists as the organization means it — unfiltered, unformatted, carrying the core of what needs to be communicated.

-The idea passes through the CommsOS knowledge base.
+The idea passes through the loaded CommsOS.
 This is where the eight components do their work, organized by the three core questions.

 Voice Logic selects the voice.
-The Brand Voice Definition determines which voice writes this piece based on format, audience, channel, and author.
-A grant narrative to an institutional funder uses the organizational voice.
-A LinkedIn post attributed to the executive director uses the ED voice.
-The selection is governed by documented decision trees — the same logic applies regardless of which team member initiates the task or which AI tool generates the draft.
+The Org Voice Definition determines which voice writes this piece based on format, audience, channel, and author.
+The selection is governed by documented decision trees — the logic is universal.

 Positioning Constraints filter the language.
-The Forbidden Patterns library checks the output against language that contradicts the organization's positioning.
-Industry clichés, competitor vocabulary, phrases the organization has deliberately avoided — these are caught and replaced before the draft is finalized.
+The Forbidden Patterns library checks the output against language that contradicts the organization's positioning — industry clichés, competitor vocabulary, phrases the organization has deliberately moved away from.
+These get caught and replaced before the draft is finalized.
 The Audience Mapping specifies what the target audience needs to hear, what proof standard they require, and what language resonates or repels.
 The draft is shaped for the specific audience, not for a generic reader.

 The output is a message that carries the organization's identity internally.
 Its voice matches the documented voice architecture.
 Its language has been filtered against positioning constraints.
 Its claims have been verified against the evidence inventory.
 Its structure has been validated against the format-specific quality checklist.